pericleskb/iot-secure/README.txt

 # Installing
 1. Copy the code from iot-secure/iot_device_project/iot_device in the machine
 2. Copy the device's certificates generated for this specific device, from the server to the device in your selected folder
-3. Run the install.sh bash script located in iot-secure/iot_device_project/iot_device
+3. Run the install.sh bash script located in iot-secure/iot_device_project/iot_device/scripts
 4. Edit configuratio file in home dir ~/iot_secure/certificates.conf as you did for the IoT Server

 # Running
-5. bash run.sh
+5. Run "bash run.sh" from the scripts directory